eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 # 4/21/2022 (Elizabeth) USB/Serial Hacky Weird Stuff

 Ok, I'm mega-stupid and forgot to buy the FTDI I2C-Serial chip we need for one of the boards.
-So we need to find some other way to convert USB-serial for Alex's GUI to work.
+So I need to find some other way to convert USB-serial for Alex's GUI to work.
 Current plan: using the CH340 chip on the elegoo arduino nanos I have as an intermediary.

 First: UART dummy code on the STM32 nucleo board.
 Using a normal Arduino as the usb/serial intermediary to verify that it works there.
 Wiring diagram below (shown for pic16 -- for nucleo, just wire TX->TX and RX->RX.
 No need to connect 5V since the arduino is already powered through USB.).